 Module PGZ2225 (1 ECTS) contains the practical Skills relevant for public health policy making and is linked with module PGZ2025 Public Health Policy.
 General principles applied to local settings.
 This module contains two practical skills trainings (Practicing policy making skills: part 4 and 5; parts 1 to 3 are part of the module itself, see module description of module PGZ2025).

 As a health promoter it is of great importance to develop specific skills that enable you to collaborate in teams.
 During all courses in the Bachelor’s Programme of Prevention and Health the topic of ‘collaboration’ will be highlighted.
 This will be done using different working formats, like training sessions, games and reflection assignments.
 In this course, training 4 is is about negotiation and collaboration skills in policy development.
-In this training students will practice negotiation skills (getting the best out for yourself).
+In this training, incorporated in case 11, students will practice negotiation skills (getting the best out for yourself).
 This training consists of a plenary introductory session and a practical session during which students will have the opportunity to practice their skills and receive feedback from their peers and a professional trainer.
 Requirements for this training are active attendance and good preparation.
-Students will receive a separate training manual for this training which also offers a toolkit to be used later in professional life.
+The training assignment is explained in the Syllabus of PGZ2025, case 11.

 Part 5 provides students with the opportunity to refine their individual (English) writing and MT&S skills.
 Students will write their own design paper for a public health policy evaluation.
 Students will be allowed to select a Public Health policy they consider relevant and interesting, and will be challenged to write a proposal for evaluating this policy (based on the knowledge they have acquired during module PGZ2025).
 Students will receive feedback on both the content of their proposal (by P&H staff members) and the use of English language (by staff member of the language Centre, most often native speakers).
 The (individual) paper of this training is part of the writing line.